 Once the main claim was thrown out of the equation, I began researching on a claim-by-claim basis.

-I watched the video again but this time it was to judge body language alone.
-I noticed his pupils only ever really pointed to one position but maybe that’s just his way of talking.
-He does the same when he’s lying (I refer back to the first video I linked with the lens comparison) and as such, it’s not conclusive.
-If you have a psychologist friend, maybe they can share more.
-There’s so many retakes/clips in the editing that it’s hard to establish much truth here.
+I watched the first video again but this time it was to judge body language alone.
+I noticed his pupil direction in one video seemed substantially different to the second video.
+I don’t want to slander him and there’s so many retakes/clips in the editing that it’s hard to establish much truth here.
 The annoying drum beat doesn’t help at all and I can’t really judge breathing patterns or anything too much.
-It’s better than the Fifty Shades of Taken video (“Ken Wheeler- Photography’s National Enquirer- Trolling Gone Too Far.
+His most recent videos are better than the Fifty Shades of Taken video (“Ken Wheeler- Photography’s National Enquirer- Trolling Gone Too Far.
 Lies, Fraud, Theft & Deception”) but they’re still awful in this regard.
 Interestingly, after commenting on his body language, it seems to be different in his latest video (this is currently hidden).

 - One model said 7/10 photographers are creepy.
 Many have great work and are professional during the shoot but it doesn’t mean anything in terms of their creepiness after the shoot.
 I shouldn’t be fooled into thinking I know the photographer based on YouTube branding.

 - Entourages make it difficult to be creepy during the shoot itself.